NCIOCPL/wcms-front-end/CancerGov/release_notes/FEQ-february2019-backlog-release.md

 New class names will have to be applied to elements containing videos. `right` and `left` utility classes can be removed from these elements.

 ## [WCMSFEQ-1338]
 All inline styles must be removed from any sortable table in percussion.
+All sortable tables with footers (using the ```<tfoot>``` element must be removed.

 ## [WCMSFEQ-1358]
 On https://www.cancer.gov/nci/rare-brain-spine-tumor/refer-participate/partnerships add `class="clearfix"` to this element `<h2 id="ui-id-3">Why partner with NCI-CONNECT?</h2>` to prevent lower image from getting hooked on upper image at 975px